How to Update Linux Kernel in Ubuntu

 Step 2: Run the upgrade

-To upgrade the installed packages, including the kernel, to the latest versions available in the repositories, run:
+To upgrade the installed packages to the latest versions available in the repositories, including the kernel, run:

 sudo apt upgrade

-sudo apt upgrade terminal output
+sudo apt upgrade kernel terminal output

 uname -r